RedisAI/aibench/README.md

 ## Current use cases

+Currently, aibench supports one use case -- creditcard-fraud from [Kaggle](https://www.kaggle.com/dalpozz/creditcardfraud) with the extension of reference data.
+This use-case aims to detect a fraudulent transaction based on anonymized credit card transactions and reference data.

+The initial dataset from [Kaggle](https://www.kaggle.com/dalpozz/creditcardfraud) contains transactions made by credit cards in September 2013 by european cardholders.
+Transaction data contains only numerical input variables which are the result of a PCA transformation, available in the following link [csv file](https://www.kaggle.com/mlg-ulb/creditcardfraud#creditcard.csv), resulting into a numerical value input tensor of size 1 x 30.

+We've decided to extend the initial dataset in the sense that for each Transaction data, we generate random deterministic Reference data, commonly used to enrich financial transactions information.
+In the financial service industry and regulatory agencies, the reference data that defines and describes such financial transactions, can cover all relevant particulars for highly complex transactions with multiple dependencies, entities, and contingencies, thus resulting in a larger numerical value input tensor of size 1 x 256.

-Currently, aibench supports one use case -- creditcard-fraud from [Kaggle](https://www.kaggle.com/dalpozz/creditcardfraud).
-This use-case aims to detect a fraudulent transaction.
-The predictive model to be developed is a neural network implemented in tensorflow with input tensors containing both transaction and reference data.
+Following the previously described, the predictive model to be developed is a neural network implemented in tensorflow with input tensors containing both transaction (1 x 30 tensor) and reference data (1 x 256 tensor) and with a single output tensor (1 x 2 tensor), presenting the fraudulent and genuine probabilities of each financial transaction.

 ## Installation